 Why bad reviews can be a good thing

 - Should I reply to critical reviews?
 Even if I disagree with what’s written?

 - Can I win over unhappy customers and boost my brand with a good response?

 - Will the odd negative review make people trust my reviews more?

 The answer to these questions is usually: “Yes!”.
 Businesses are often surprised to learn that bad reviews can have positive effects, such as giving them the chance to respond to feedback and show they care.
-Companies that strategically reply to reviews - especially critical reviews - can benefit significantly.
+Strategically replying to reviews - especially critical reviews - can benefit significantly.

 Keep a cool head and reply